AniketAshokPawar/HR_Practice/HR_Questions_01.md

 #### career goals:

 My short-term goal is to become **stronger in automation testing**, especially in Playwright, TypeScript, API testing, and test framework development.
-I also want to improve my understanding of the overall QA process rather than focusing only on writing test scripts.

 In the long term, I want to take **more ownership of testing activities**, contribute to framework improvements and automation strategy, and grow into a senior QA or automation role where I can also help and guide other team members.